In late 1980, to the early 1990s, there was virtually no organized education available on technical analysis based trading.

 Stock Market Changes and New Insights

 Prices turn in 3 to 5 bars today too, but they can turn in 8 or 14 as they could then.
-One concept was that the more bars that moved in one direction, the greater the reaction would be in the other direction.

 However, I realized that the 3 to 5 bar rule concept was limiting and a novice one to base expectations on.

 Depending on the time frame used, the number of bars that form before a turn occurs changes.
 Change time frames and you’re lost based on the 3 to 5 bar rule idea.
 Or you may not even see the momentum slow and turn.